domenicbove/cp-ansible/VARIABLES.md

 ### secrets_protection_enabled

-Boolean to enable secrets protection on all components except Rest Proxy
+Boolean to enable secrets protection on all components except Zookeeper

 Default:  false

+***

+### regenerate_masterkey

+Boolean to Recreate Secrets File and Masterkey.
+Only set to false AFTER first cp-ansible run.

+Default:  true

 ***